frenetic-lang/frenetic/guide/06-NetCoreIntroduction.md

   - a set of primitive *actions*, which allow programmers to modify and forward packets,
-  - *conditional statements*, which allow programmers to perform different actions on different kinds of packets,
+  - *conditional statements*, which allow programmers to perform different actions on different kinds of packets or on the same kinds of packets but at different locations in the network,
   - *sequencing*, which allows programmers to perform a series of transformations on a packet,
   - *parallel composition*, which allows programmers to make a logical copy